 The idea is to give you a clear view into what we’re working on, what we’re about to work on, and what we’re thinking about working on!
-Plus let you comment and vote on your favorite features that you want in Brizy so we know what to put in first.
+Plus let you comment and vote on your favourite features that you want in Brizy so we know what to put in first.

 In this article you’ll find:

 You’ll find four lanes on the Trello board: Suggestions, Next Up, In Progress and Done!
 I’ll explain each, a bit below.

 – Suggestions: This is a list of interesting ideas.
 We haven’t committed to them yet, but you have the power to push them higher up the priority list by Voting on them.

 – Next Up: A list of ideas we are researching and preparing to build.

 – In Progress: A list of things under construction!